jpvasquez-econ/RUV/1-Data-Codes/ReadMe.md

  - **Source:** `1-Data-Codes/0-Raw_Data`
 and `1-Data-Codes/1-Intermediate_Processed_Data`
  - **Output:** `1-Data-Codes/1-Intermediate_Processed_Data`

  *1-Data-Codes/6-Matrices_VA_shares_states.Rmd*

  - **Goal:**
-1) Combine the results of the previous 5 scripts to obtain the final matrix of bilateral flows (for all sectors, for all regions) for years 2000-2007.
+1) Combine the results of the previous 5 scripts to obtain the final matrix of bilateral flows (for all sectors and regions) for the years 2000-2007.
-2) Calculate the share of value added in gross output for each US state, for each sector.
+2) Calculate the share of value added in gross output for each US state and sector.
  - **Source:** `1-Data-Codes/0-Raw_Data`
 and `1-Data-Codes/1-Intermediate_Processed_Data`
  - **Output:** `1-Data-Codes/1-Intermediate_Processed_Data` and `1-Data-Codes/2-Final_Data`